andreasonny83/serverless-image-rendering/README.md

 ```

 If you don't remember what's your function name, you can easily retrieve
-all your Lambda ingormation running the following command from inside your
+all your Lambda information running the following command from inside your
 project's directory.

 ```sh